Paciente8159/uCNC-modules/rpico_pio_encoder/README.md

-# RP2350 PIO Encoder
+# RPico PIO Encoder

-RP2350 custom encoder backend for uCNC using a PIO state machine to count quadrature A/B spindle encoder pulses.
+RPico custom encoder backend for uCNC using a PIO state machine to count quadrature A/B spindle encoder pulses.

 This module is used as an `ENC_TYPE_CUSTOM` encoder.
 The normal uCNC encoder module still owns the public encoder state and status fields, so seeing the standard `EC` and `RPM` status output is expected.
-The RP2350 PIO code is the backend behind `enc_custom_read()`.
+The RPico PIO code is the backend behind `enc_custom_read()`.

 ## Basic Configuration